goomcoom/vuex-module-maker/readme.md

 Instructions are the backbone of this package, each instruction is processed to generate a state property, getter and mutation.
-Each instruction is expected to have at least a `type` option, this type is important for returning the correct format when using the generated getter and mutations format payloads correctly before being added to the state.
+Each instruction is expected to have at least a `type` option, this type is important for returning the correct format when using the generated getter and that the mutations format payloads correctly before being added to the state.

 The instruction is in the form of a `key: value` pair where the key is the name of state property, and the value is either a string equal to the type, or an object with instruction options.